Meet The Team - Jason Anthony-Rowlands

 Luckily before we got much further I decided to change the name and came up with Discworld Monthly.
 I posted on alt.fan.pratchett that I was planning to write a new newsletter to take over where Discworld Review left off.
 In the first month I got 250 subscribers and finally sent out Issue 1 at the end of April 1997.

-It's been a huge pleasure editing Discworld Monthly for the last decade and a half.
-I've had many adventures such as being an extra in The Colour of Magic and visiting various parties and shows, and met many wonderful people over the years and hope that it will continue for as long as people have interest in it.
+It's been a huge pleasure editing Discworld Monthly since 1996.
+I've had many adventures such as being an extra in The Colour of Magic and visiting various parties and shows, and met many wonderful people over the years (including my wife Rachel) and plan to continue the newsletter for as long as people have interest in it.

 Thank you for sticking with us for all this time, it's been a blast!